ElenaMikhaleva/QA_Phonebook/docs/STD_v2.md

 - **Steps:**
    1. send POST request ``{ "username": "upperPippin@gmail.com", "password": "#2Breakfast!" }``
    2. if registration is successful, attempt to register using:
-      - `upperpippin@gmail.com` (lowercase)
+      1. `upperpippin@gmail.com` (lowercase)
-      - `UPPERPIPPIN@GMAIL.COM` (uppercase)
+      2. `UPPERPIPPIN@GMAIL.COM` (uppercase)
-   3. attempt to log in with different casing (`Upperpippin@gmail.com`)
+   3. attempt to log in with
+      1. `upperPippin@gmail.com` (original casing)
+      2. `Upperpippin@gmail.com` (different casing)
 - **Exploration Focus:**
-   * Does registration succeed with capitalized email?
+  - Are duplicates with different email casings allowed?
-   * Do all login attempts succeed regardless of casing?
+  - Do all login attempts succeed regardless of casing?
   - Are tokens or session results consistent across cases?
-   - Are duplicates with different email casings allowed?
 - **Notes:**
    - RFC 5321 and 5322 specify that email local parts are technically case-sensitive, but in practice most systems treat them as case-insensitive.